How we work with you

 The provision of financial advice creates rights and responsibilities for both client and advisor.
 After our first planning meeting, we'll ask you to review and sign our agreement.
 You can cancel this agreement at any time.

 In subsequent meetings and phone calls, we finalize the details of your financial plan together with you.
 We explain how we address your various financial needs.

-If you have asked us to manage your investment accounts, we align your accounts with a single custodian.
+We align your investment accounts with a single custodian, Fidelity Investments in Boston.
 We adjust your asset allocation to optimize taxes and we train you on how you can make the most of using your personalized client website.